-- 1. On the machine where Oracle Studio is installed, from the Start menu, choose Start > Programs > Oracle > Studio > Studio. - Right-click the machine defined in "Configuring Oracle Connect for CICS" on page 2-18 in the Configuration Explorer and choose Open Runtime Perspective from the popup menu. - 3.
-In the Runtime Explorer, right-click the machine and choose Shutdown Daemon from the popup menu.
+- 1. On the machine where Oracle Studio is installed, from the Start menu, choose Start > Programs > Oracle > Studio > Studio. - 2.
+Select the machine defined in "Configuring Oracle Connect for Tuxedo" on page 2-11. - 3.
+Right-click the machine defined in "Configuring Oracle Connect for Tuxedo" on page 2-11 in the Configuration Explorer and choose Open Runtime Perspective from the popup menu. - In the Runtime Explorer, right-click the machine and choose Shutdown Daemon from the popup menu.